 Ayurvedic Healing in Sri Lanka

-Experience Ayurvedic healing in a health resorts.
+If there's one experience I would recommend for your trip to Sri Lanka, it is Ayurvedic Healing.
 Sri Lanka has several fantastic spas that are organized around ayurvedic practices.
 These places are not far from Colombo so a weekend stop-over can give you a peek to some of the wellness programs of these health resorts.